Four Reasons to Expand Mobile Technology Usage in Medical Innovation

 Connecting and talking with other patients who have similar medical problems can help patients to feel less isolated.
 They can share their pain, suffer, type of medication, and the development of their case with others who have similar diseases.
 PatientsLikeMe is one of the social networking applications that help connect patients based on their medical problems and the treatment they receive.
 For example, patients suffering high blood pressure can connect with others suffering the same problem and share their experience together which can have a positive impact on patients’ lives and their adherence to the prescribed medication.

 The medical innovation in mobile apps can have a significant impact on facing current healthcare challenges.
 While many of the patients have access to smartphones, they can use medical applications to monitor, diagnose, and treat different diseases.
 Also, these apps can help them to achieve behaviour change and socialise with other patients who suffer the same medical problems.
 From the healthcare system, mobile apps can provide relief for many of the issues such as the long waiting list, offer health services to patients regardless their location, and have access to patients vital data without the need to keep them under hospital monitor.

-While there are risks related to the security of information, the technology is evolving to focus on data security such as using blockchain via the Aktien Handeln App to manage big data and using biometric data to access to medical information such as facial recognition and fingerprints.
+While there are risks related to the security of information, the technology is evolving to manage big data and using biometric data to access to medical information such as facial recognition and fingerprints.
 Although we see an increasing number of medical apps development, there are various levels of application of these apps based on different healthcare systems which need to expand to achieve benefits patients as well as the healthcare systems.